-Recommendation 27(UPDATED 4/12/2023): In ambulatory patients with mild-to-moderate COVID-19 at high risk for progression to severe disease, the IDSA guideline panel suggests nirmatrelvir/ritonavir initiated within five days of symptom onset rather than no nirma-trelvir/ritonavir.
-(Conditional recommendation+, Low certainty of evidence)
+Recommendation 26: In ambulatory patients with mild-to-moderate COVID-19 at high risk for progression to severe disease, the IDSA guideline panel suggests nirmatrelvir/ritonavir initiated within five days of symptom onset rather than no nirmatrelvir/ritonavir.
+(Conditional recommendation†, Low certainty of evidence)

-- Patients' medications need to be screened for serious drug interactions - Dosing based on renal function: - Estimated glomerular filtration rate (eGFR) > 60 ml/min: 300 mg nirmatrelvir/100 ritonavir every 12 hours for five days - eGFR ≤60 mL/min and ≥30 mL/min: 150 mg nirmatrelvir/100 mg ritonavir every 12 hours for five days - eGFR <30 mL/min: not recommended - Patients with mild-to-moderate COVID-19 who are at high risk of progression to severe disease admitted to the hospital may also receive nirmatrelvir/ritonavir
+- Patients' medications need to be screened for serious drug interactions (i.e., medication reconciliation).
+Patients on ritonavir- or cobicistat-containing HIV or hepatitis C virus regimens should continue their treatment as indicated. - Dosing based on renal function: - Estimated glomerular filtration rate (eGFR) > 60 ml/min: 300 mg nirmatrelvir/100 ritonavir every 12 hours for five days - eGFR ≤60 mL/min and ≥30 mL/min: 150 mg nirmatrelvir/100 mg ritonavir every 12 hours for five days - eGFR <30 mL/min: not recommended - Patients with mild-to-moderate COVID-19 who are at high risk of progression to severe disease admitted to the hospital for reasons other than COVID-19 may also receive nirmatrelvir/ritonavir

-Options for treatment and management of ambulatory patients include nirmatrelvir/ritonavir, remdesivir for a 3-day course, molnupiravir, and neutralizing monoclonal antibodies.
+Options for treatment and management of ambulatory patients include nirmatrelvir/ritonavir, three-day treatment with remdesivir, molnupiravir, and neutralizing monoclonal antibodies.
 Patient-specific factors (e.g., symptom duration, renal function, drug interactions) as well as product availability should drive decision-making regarding choice of agent.
-Data for combination treatment do not exist in this setting. +The guideline panel concluded that the desirable effects outweigh the undesirable effects, though uncertainty still exists, and most informed people would choose the suggested course of action, while a substantial number would not.
+Data for combination treatment do not exist in this setting.

+†The guideline panel concluded that the desirable effects outweigh the undesirable effects, though uncertainty still exists, and most informed people would choose the suggested course of action, while a substantial number would not.

 Figure 2.
-FDA EUA criteria for the use of nirmatrelvir/ritonavir co-packaged as Paxlovid^{TM 1}
+FDA EUA criteria for the use of nirmatrelvir/ritonavir co-packaged as Paxlovid[TM] 1